Matthew530419/carrot-game/README_carrot-game.md

 #### 4-5.
 Timer

-- Common variables should be defined to make value easier to be changed efficiently, such as `GAME_DURATION_SEC`, `timer`.
-In addtion, function variables would use the common variables, such as `let RemaningTimeSec = GAME_DURATION_SEC;`. `setInterval()` and `clearInterval()` should be used to creat timer not only could keep running a task forever until end of conditions but also could stop interval when end of conditions within if loop. `Math.floor()` returns the largest integer value ignoring 0.xxx. `updateTimeText` function is callback function and use parameter named `time` as `RemainingTimeSec`. `--` of `updateTimeText(--RemainingTimeSec)` means minus(-) should be applied to parameter before operation of `updateTimeText` function. parameter of `updateTimeText` should be applied to `--RemainingTimeSec`, rather than `RemainingTimeSec` because `updateTimeText(RemainingTimeSec)` was already built above setInterval function.
+- Global variables should be defined to make value easier to be changed efficiently, such as `GAME_DURATION_SEC`, `timer`.
+In addtion, function local variable could use the global variables, such as `let RemaningTimeSec = GAME_DURATION_SEC;`.
+The one of reason why developer use timer as global variable is to stop timer easily when we needs. `setInterval()` and `clearInterval()` should be used to creat timer not only could keep running a task forever until end of configured time but also could stop interval when end of configured time within if loop.
+In case you want to exit the function when configured time immediately, use return within if loop.
+The function maybe operate one time after the time you want to stop if not use return within if loop. `Math.floor()` returns the largest integer value ignoring 0.xxx. `updateTimeText` function is callback function and use parameter named `time` as `RemainingTimeSec`.
+Call `updateTimeText(RemainingTimeSec)` outside `setInterval()` to display timer on gameTimer area. `--` of `updateTimeText(--RemainingTimeSec)` means minus(-) should be applied to timer.
+Call `updateTimeText(--RemainingTimeSec)` inside `setInterval()` and under if loop to discount timer.
+The timer should be finished if timer should be <= 0 by `clearInterval()`.
+However, The timer can not be finished abnormally and maybe to be continue to count if `updateTimeText(--RemainingTimeSec)` is upper if loop.
+So, The position of `updaterTimerText(--RemainingTimeSec)` is very important.

 - `const gameTimer` = `document.querySelector('.game__timer');`
   `const GAME_DURATION_SEC` = 10;